-Depressional wetlands occur in topographic lows (i.e., closed elevation contours) that allow the accumulation of surface water.
-These can occur as isolated basins with distinct boundaries, a complex of shallows and seasonally wet depressions created by the slight topographic relief with indistinct boundaries, and be natural or artificial in origin.
+Depressional wetlands occur in topographic lows (i.e., closed elevation contours) that allow the accumulation of surface water and, in some cases, groundwater.
+These systems can be natural or artificial in origin and can occur on the landscape as isolated basins with distinct boundaries, or as a complex of shallows and seasonally wet depressions created by the slight topographic relief with indistinct boundaries, or as a large complex of interconnected basins.
 The margins of distinct depressional wetlands are relatively easy to discern in aerial photos and in the field.
-Ponds on fault traces (e.g. sag ponds, snow melt ponds), valley bottoms (e.g. cutoff ox-bows on floodplains), and on broad saddles along ridge (e.g. kettle-holes in moraines) are examples of distinct, naturally occurring depressional wetlands.
-Stormwater treatment ponds, duck ponds, stock ponds, and water hazards on golf course are examples of artificially constructed depressional wetlands.
-Depressional wetlands differ from lacustrine wetlands (lakes) by lacking an adjacent area of open water at least 2 m deep and 8 ha total area.
-They differ from playas by lacking an adjacent area larger than the wetland of either alkaline or saline open water less than 2 m deep or non-vegetated, fine-grain sediments.
-Depressional wetlands are generally isolated from or hydrologically disconnected from surface water, and their hydrology is primarily determined by groundwater discharge, overland runoff, and precipitation.
+Ponds on fault traces (e.g. sag ponds, snow melt ponds), valley bottoms (e.g. cutoff ox-bows on floodplains), landslide impoundments, and on broad saddles along ridges (e.g. kettle-holes in moraines) are examples of naturally occurring depressional wetlands.
+Stormwater treatment ponds, wildlife habitat enhancements (e.g., duck ponds), stock ponds, and water hazards on golf courses are examples of artificially constructed depressional wetlands.